droe-lang/droe-lang.github.io/src/guide/webassembly.md

 ### Function Exports

-Roe programs export a `main` function and any module actions:
+Droe programs export a `main` function and any module actions:

 ```wat
 (module